 The Child Welfare Provider Inclusion Act would undermine the government’s ability to ensure child welfare organizations make decisions based on the best interest of children.
 The bill would allow child welfare organizations, including adoption and foster care providers, to make placement determinations based on the organization’s “religious beliefs or moral convictions” regardless of the needs of the child.
 In addition, the bill would bar the federal government and states receiving federal funding from taking action to ensure that all children receive the loving, stable home they deserve.

-The bill also requires the Secretary of Health and Human Services to withhold 15% of the federal funds a state receives to administer child welfare programs if it fails to comply the provisions of the Child Welfare Provider Inclusion Act.
+The bill also requires the Secretary of Health and Human Services to withhold 15% of the federal funds a state receives to administer child welfare programs if it fails to comply with the provisions of the Child Welfare Provider Inclusion Act.
 The bill would override state non-discrimination statutes and effectively allow taxpayer funds to be used to discriminate.
 The legislation uses the pretense of religious freedom to advance rather than bring an end to discrimination in the placement of children for adoption or foster care.

 More than 104,000 youth living in the foster system today are eligible for adoption.
 In many states, child welfare agencies continue to discriminate against qualified, licensed lesbian, gay, bisexual, transgender and queer (LGBTQ) foster and adoptive families, refusing to place youth with these families.
 By denying LGBTQ families the ability to foster and adopt, children are denied the right to safe, happy, and healthy permanent homes.